Summer days get truly festive with this queen of the summer flowers

 Below, we have a simple step by step guide on how to create a buttonhole with mini sunflowers and solidago a day before the event.

-For more information and How to Guides, visit our Help & Advice section on the website here.
-All the flowers in the blog today are sourced from Triangle Nursery and are available for Everyone to purchase at wholesale prices.
+For more information and How to Guides, visit our the website here or DIY & planning on the blog.
+To conclude, all the flowers in the blog today are sourced from Triangle Nursery and are available for everyone to purchase at wholesale prices.